-Note 1: Options printed in Bold are default settings.
+Note 1: In this section, options printed in Bold are default settings.

 Note 2: <F3> is used to load optimal default settings. <F4> is used to save the settings and exit the setup utility.

 How To Change the Configuration Data